-For many UO students, campus is not only a place to go to class and study; it's the place they call home.
-The University of Oregon is dedicated to providing a safe, secure living and learning environment for all students.
+For many University of Oregon students, campus is not only a place to go to class and study; it's the place they call home.
+The UO is dedicated to providing a safe, secure living and learning environment for all students.

 Safety and Security Resources

-In compliance with federal law, the University of Oregon prepares an annual report on campus security and fire safety programs and services.
-This report includes statistics for the previous three years concerning reported campus crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by the University of Oregon; and on public property within or immediately adjacent to and accessible from the campus.
-The report also includes institutional policies concerning campus security such as policies regarding alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
+In compliance with federal law, the UO prepares an annual campus security and fire safety report, with crime statistics for the previous three calendar years, including on campus, in certain off-campus buildings or property owned or controlled by the UO, and on public property within or immediately adjacent to and accessible from the campus.
+Fire statistics for the previous three calendar years are also included, along with information about campus safety, prevention, education, and reporting resources.

 Campus and community resources for student survivors of sexual assault, sexual harassment, dating or domestic violence, gender-based harassment or bullying, and/or stalking are available at safe.uoregon.edu.
 University prevention programs and efforts are listed at prevention.uoregon.edu.
 A variety of safety resources are also available on the UO's One Stop page.
 Other resources and information are available on the UOPD website.